jkrLab/HiHiC/README.md

 ```

 3. Generate input data of each deep leaning models
->This python code needs chromosome length file like **hg19.txt** in the same directory.
-You also should specify required arguments as below.
+>This python code needs chromosome length file like **hg19.txt**.
+You also should specify **required arguments** as below.
 >```
->-i : Hi-C data directory containing .txt files (Directory of Hi-C contact pare files) - example) /HiHiC-main/data
+>-i : Hi-C data directory containing .txt files (Directory of Hi-C contact pare files) - (example) /HiHiC-main/data
->-d : Hi-C downsampled data directory containing .txt files (Directory of downsampled Hi-C contact pare files) - example) /HiHiC-main/data_downsampled_16
+>-d : Hi-C downsampled data directory containing .txt files (Directory of downsampled Hi-C contact pare files) - (example) /HiHiC-main/data_downsampled_16
->-m : Model name that you want to use (One of HiCARN, DeepHiC, HiCNN2, HiCSR, DFHiC, hicplus, and SRHiC) - example) DFHiC
+>-m : Model name that you want to use (One of HiCARN, DeepHiC, HiCNN2, HiCSR, DFHiC, hicplus, and SRHiC) - (example) DFHiC
->-g : Reference genome length file, your data is based on - example) hg19.txt'
+>-g : Reference genome length file, your data is based on - (example) ./hg19.txt
->-r : Downsampling ratio of your downsampled data - example) 16
+>-r : Downsampling ratio of your downsampled data - (example) 16
->-o : Parent directory path for saving output (Child directory named as the model name will be generated under this.)
+>-o : Parent directory path for saving output (Child directory named as the model name will be generated under this.) - (example) ./
 >```
 ```
 python data_generate.py -i ./data -d ./data_downsampled_16 -m DFHiC -g ./hg19.txt -r 16 -o ./